savvaskoualis/financial-data-service/README.md

 ## Overview

 This solution provides a service to handle live financial instrument prices sourced from a public data provider.
-It includes both REST API and WebSocket endpoints, efficiently managing over 1,000 subscribers.

 ## Components